PowerBiDevCamp/TranslationsBuilder/Labs/Lab 01 - Getting Started with Translation Builder.md

 you will use Translations Builder to add metadata translations for the column names and measure names in the dataset.

-1. Download the PBIX starter file named **TB-Lab01.pbix** from the following link
+1. Download the PBIX starter file named **TB-Lab01.pbix** from the following link.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[https://github.com/PowerBiDevCamp/TranslationsBuilder/raw/main/Labs/StarterFiles/TB-Lab01.pbix](https://github.com/PowerBiDevCamp/TranslationsBuilder/raw/main/Labs/StarterFiles/TB-Lab01.pbix)
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[https://github.com/PowerBiDevCamp/TranslationsBuilder/raw/main/Labs/StarterFiles/TB-Lab01.pbix](StarterFiles/TB-Lab01.pbix)

-2. Create a new folder on your local hard drive for these lab exercises in a location such as **C:\DevCampLabs\\**.
+1. Create a new folder on your local hard drive for these lab exercises in a location such as **C:\DevCampLabs\\**.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="./images/Lab01/media/image2.png"  style="width:50%" />